nudibranchrecords/hedron/docs/dev/index.md

 module.exports = {
   // Default title when sketch is loaded in (can be changed by user)
   defaultTitle: 'Solid',
+  // If two or more sketches have the same category they will appear in a collapsible group.
+Not required.
+  category: 'Simple',
   // Params are values between 0 and 1 that can be manipulated by the user
   // these values are sent to the sketch every frame
   // e.g. Speed, scale, colour